AcalaNetwork/bodhi.js/packages/evm-subql/README.md

 npm i -g @subql/node@5.2.9 @subql/query@2.10.0
 ```

-run a Postgres db and listen to port number 5432 (in the second terminal)
+run a postgres db (in the second terminal).
+For production you can use other postgres providers such as AWS RDS, this is only for demo purpose.
 ```shell
 docker run -it -p 5432:5432 -e POSTGRES_PASSWORD=postgres postgres:12-alpine
 ```

-run a subql node indexer
+run a subql node indexer (in the third terminal)
 ```shell
 export TZ=UTC
 export DB_USER=postgres